We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 We all have that manga that we adore.
 Whether it’s the amazing artwork, captivating storyline, or interesting characters, something about that manga draws us in.

 That’s why the most heartbreaking discovery is a lack of an anime accompaniment to our favorite manga.
 Instead of experiencing the storyline in all of its anime glory, we’re stuck using our (let’s face it) shriveled-up imagination.

 Not only are the manga on this list a must-read, but they really deserve an anime adaptation.

 comiXology Unlimited is only $5.99/month and grants unlimited reading access to a vast library of digital comics and manga.
 Learn more and try it out for free!

 This manga actually inspired the 2014 movie Edge of Tomorrow starring Tom Cruise.
 While Tom Cruise is awesome, it doesn’t make up for the fact that there’s no detailed anime to go along with it.

 All You Need Is Kill follows Keiji Kiriya, a young man who joins the United Defense Force (UDF).
 Earth is under attack by spiky spheres with teeth, known as Mimics.
 These alien creatures may not sound all that threatening, but they can obliterate a battlefield in seconds.

 When Keiji steps foot on the battlefield for the first time, he’s killed by a Mimic.
-The story doesn’t end there—it only just begins.
+The story doesn’t end there!
 Keiji finds himself reliving the same day over and over until he can figure out a way to survive the battlefield.

 2. MPD Psycho